abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 Learning how to fail is another important part of the letting-go practice.
 About a month ago I was trying to fix an old planer.
 It was difficult to get the blade removed.
-I was in the shop with Doug and I told him, “I’m prepared to fail at this, but I’ll give it a try.”
-There was one screw with a stripped head and after awhile I finally managed to remove it.
+I was in the shop with Doug, and I told him, “I’m prepared to fail at this, but I’ll give it a try.”
+There was one screw with a stripped head, and after awhile I finally managed to remove it.
 I was so excited when I took it out that I forgot to take out the other screw that didn’t have any problems.
 I started prying the blade out and ended up breaking the planer entirely.
-Afterward I reviewed my mind and I thought, *I told Doug that I was prepared to fail at this, but actually I wasn’t prepared to fail at all.* I spent the next three days mired in *dukkha*, full of reproach about my foolish mistake.
+Afterward I reviewed my mind, and I thought, *I told Doug that I was prepared to fail at this, but actually I wasn’t prepared to fail at all.* I spent the next three days mired in *dukkha*, full of reproach about my foolish mistake.
 It took quite a while to let that one go.
 So it’s important to learn how to fail without taking it personally.
 After all, taking things personally is the very thing we’re learning to let go of.